 It’s important to note that in a lot of fans’ minds and certainly in absolute fact as well, winning/ losing a game in a shootout is a very different result than winning or losing during true hockey play.

 A strong argument can be made that the ‘shootout win’, should be worth less than it currently is, and could be quantified more accurately in the standings.
 However, I will cover this topic in a future article, and focus on the most problematic issues for now.

-So beginning in 1999/00, the NHL went from having 3 possible single-game results, to now having 5 possible results.
+Beginning in 1999/00, the NHL went from having 3 possible outcomes in any given game, to having 5 possible results.

 Modern Single-Game Result Possibilities